icatproject-contrib/puppet-icat/README.md

 ## Development

+### Finding Your Way Around

+This module follows the standard conventions for [directory structure as per the official PuppetLabs documentation](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#module-layout).

+### Commands

+Some typical commands for running the automated tests:

 ```bash
 # Install necessary gems for the first time.
 I can't get beaker to work properly without using
 # sudo here.
 (Even using "--path ~/.gem" only gets me so far.)
 This may have something to do